Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 ![](/Pictures/SOP44_Pinout.png)

 The pinout have nothing particular.
-It requires lots of wiring but it does not justify making a dedicated PCB because wires are cool.
-Just use a generic Arduino Mega shield.
+It requires lots of spaghetti wiring but it does not justify making a dedicated PCB because wires are cool.
+Just use a generic Arduino Mega shield and solder.

 You can add a red LED connected to D12 (Writing) and a green LED connected to D13 (Reading) to have real time information from the board itself.
 Use 360 Ohms resistors to protect them.